-- Press the < ▼ WB> button. - Select [No (Custom)], then press < (SET) >.
+- Press the <▼WB> button. - Select [⊾⊿ (Custom)], then press <⊛>.

-- If the exposure obtained in step 1 differs greatly from the standard exposure, a correct white balance may not be obtained. - In step 3, the following images cannot be selected: Images captured with the Picture Style set to [Monochrome] (p.96), images processed with a Creative filter, or images shot with another camera.
+- If the exposure obtained in step 1 differs greatly from the standard exposure, a correct white balance may not be obtained. - In step 3, the following images cannot be selected: Images captured with the Picture Style set to [Monochrome] (p.96), images processed with a Creative filter, or images shot with another camera. - Instead of a white object, a gray chart or 18% gray reflector (commercially-available) can produce a more accurate white balance. - The personal white balance registered with EOS Utility (EOS software, p.314) will be registered under [bd].
+If you perform step 3, the data for the registered personal white balance will be erased.

-No Adjusting the Color Tone for the Light Source
+₩ Adjusting the Color Tone for the Light Source